pdfshift/www.pdfshift.io/content/guides/convert-html-to-pdf-with-python.md

 ---
-title: Convert any HTML to PDF using Python
+title: "PDFShift Guide: Convert HTML to PDF Using Python"
-description: A guide to get started in converting your HTML documents or URLs to PDF using PDFShift and Python.
+description: With PDFShift, you can convert any HTML to PDF using Python.
+Learn more about our Python API including general documentation, easy installation, and usage.
 language: python
 logo: python-requests.svg
 ---